LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/unit-testing/hello-jasmine.rst

 Let's build a "Hello, World!"
 Jasmine project, to get familiar with the basic components.
 Open and fork `this repl.it project <https://repl.it/@launchcode/Hello-Jasmine-Starter-Code>`_

-We will walk you through the steps need to get a simple Jasmine project up and running.
+We will walk you through the steps needed to get a simple Jasmine project up and running.
 Code along with us throughout this section.

 ``index.js``